cnlohr/badderapple/README.md

 Note: these tests were generated with `make sizecomp` the code for several of these tests is in the `attic/` folder.

+**TODO** We should include an image of the decoded audio blocks, to reiterate that it is notes, not samples.

 ### Observations

 1. For small payloads, it looks like gzip outperforms zstd, in spite of zstd having 40 years to improve over it.
 This is not a fluke, and has been true for many of my test song datasets.